 Don’t fog in areas where children or pets are present

 Keep the fogging area clear from children as well as pets.
 The fog which includes insecticides may be dangerous if inhaled, especially for children and pets.
-Make sure the area you are fogging is clear from children and pets before starting to fog and few hours after fogging.
-A time when the fog resides and it becomes safe to stay into the fogged area must be indicated on the insecticide bottle.
-It depends on the type of the insecticide and the area fogged, but usually after few hours it is safe to go into the fogged area.
+Make sure the area you are fogging is clear from children and pets before starting to fog and also a few hours after fogging.
+The amount of time after which the area becomes safe to reenter in must be indicated on the insecticide bottle.
+It depends on the type of the insecticide and the area fogged, but usually, after few hours it is safe to go into the fogged area and use it.